Sidoria/Sidoria/README.md

 👯 I’m looking to collaborate with other content creators

-🤝 I’m looking for help with React
+🤝 I’m looking for help with Ajax

-🌱 I’m currently learning Mobile React
+🌱 I’m currently learning Python

 📫 How to reach me : lucasreis.dnz@gmail.com